alereyes18/checkly-cli-integration-guide/README.md

 ## Helpful Tips and Resources
 - Keep the `tags: ["mac"]` in the generated `checkly.config.ts` to differentiate checks created in the UI from those created with the CLI.
 - Run `npm checkly test` to perform a dry run of your checks before deploying them.
 - When moving your checks to the CLI, consider deactivating your UI-based checks rather than deleting them.
 This way, you'll keep all of their historical data.
-You cna read more about how long we store results [here](https://www.checklyhq.com/docs/monitoring/how-we-store-data/#data-retention).
+You can read more about how long we store results [here](https://www.checklyhq.com/docs/monitoring/how-we-store-data/#data-retention).

 **Documentation**
 - [Command Line Reference](https://www.checklyhq.com/docs/cli/command-line-reference/)